Floral/Study/The Linux Command Line/The Linux Command Line.md

 ### **/dev/null**

-/dev/null if a file that accepts input and does nothing with it, just like a black hole which eats up all of the input.
+/dev/null if a file that accepts input and does nothing with it, just like a black hole which eats up all of the inputs.

 This file are usually used to suppress the error and status messages.